Now available digitally through Enhanced Editions

-More than three quarters of a million people have turned to How to Read the Bible for All Its Worth to inform their reading of the Bible.
+More than a million people have turned to How to Read the Bible for All Its Worth to inform their reading of the Bible.
 This fourth edition features revisions that keep pace with current scholarship, resources, and culture.
 Changes include:

-- Scripture references now appear only in brackets at the end of a sentence or paragraph, helping you read the Bible as you would read any book—without the numbers
+- Scripture references now appear only in brackets at the end of a sentence or paragraph for ease of reading.

 About the Authors

-Gordon D. Fee (PhD, University of Southern California) is Professor Emeritus of New Testament Studies at Regent College, Vancouver, British Columbia.
+Gordon D. Fee† (PhD, University of Southern California) was professor emeritus of New Testament Studies at Regent College, Vancouver, British Columbia.

-Douglas Stuart is Professor of Old Testament and Chair of the Division of Biblical Studies at Gordon-Conwell Theological Seminary.
-He holds the B.A. and Ph.D. from Harvard University.
-Among his earlier writings are Studies in Early Hebrew Meter, Old Testament Exegesis: A Primer for Students and Pastors, and Favorite Old Testament Passages.
+Douglas Stuart (PhD Harvard) is senior professor of Old Testament at Gordon-Conwell Theological Seminary.
+He controls the use of fourteen ancient languages and is the author of several books, including Studies in Early Hebrew Meter, Old Testament Exegesis: A Primer for Students and Pastors, and Favorite Old Testament Passages.

 Table of Contents